pronze/SBA/README.md

 ## Snapshot builds
-Tired of waiting for a newer version of sbahypixelify to release?, get the latest version from [ScreamingSandals CI server](https://ci.screamingsandals.org/job/SBAHypixelify/)
+Tired of waiting for a newer version of SBA to release?, get the latest version from [ScreamingSandals CI server](https://ci.screamingsandals.org/job/SBA/)

 ## Credits
 Special thanks to the [ScreamingSandals team](https://github.com/ScreamingSandals) and [NotFoundName](https://github.com/notfoundname) (for his XpWars addon that helped in the creation of this one).
 This wouldn't have been possible without them.